raspberrypilearning/weather-station-guide/build2.md

 	![](images/build_29.jpg)

 1. Remove the three *grommets* from the port side of the box.
-Using a sharp knife or scalple, remove the first of the small circles from one of the grommets.
+Using a sharp knife or scalpel, remove the first of the small circles from one of the grommets.

 	![](images/build_30.jpg)